LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

      - ``Not Found``
      - The path to identify the resource is incorrect or the resource does not exist

 A bad request will include an error message in its response.
-The response will indicate what the client must change in their request body to succeed.
+The message should indicate what the client must change in their request body to succeed.
 This failure is seen when creating or updating a resource entity:

 .. admonition:: Example

-   In the Coding Events API, the state of a ``CodingEvent`` is validated using the following criteria:
+   In the CodingEvents API, the state of a ``CodingEvent`` is validated using the following criteria:

    - ``Title``: 10-100 characters
    - ``Description``: less than 1000 characters